Lou Leon Guerrero: 26th Guam Legislature

-Lou Leon Guerrero returned to public service in 2000, when she ran for a seat in the 26th Guam Legislature.
+Leon Guerrero returned to public service in 2000, when she ran for a seat in the 26th Guam Legislature.
 The legislative primary election was cancelled that year, so Leon Guerrero automatically advanced to the general election held on November 7, 2000.
 She secured a seat in the legislature by placing 5th in the legislative general election with 18,748 votes.
 As a minority member of the 26th Guam Legislature, Leon Guerrero sponsored 5 public laws.

 27th Guam Legislature

-Lou Leon Guerrero stood for election in the 27th Guam Legislature in 2002.
-Leon Guerrero advanced to the general election after placing 3rd in the Democratic primary election on September 7, 2002 with 14,112 votes.
-Leon Guerrero placed 5th in the general election on November 5, 2002 with 23,651 votes.
+Leon Guerrero stood for election in the 27th Guam Legislature in 2002.
+Leon Guerrero advanced to the general election after placing 3rd in the Democratic primary election on September 7, 2002, with 14,112 votes.
+Leon Guerrero placed 5th in the general election on November 5, 2002, with 23,651 votes.
 As a majority member of the 27th Guam Legislature, Leon Guerrero sponsored 21 public laws.

 28th Guam Legislature

-Lou Leon Guerrero ran for re-election into the 28th Guam Legislature in 2004.
-After placing fourth in the Democratic primary election on September 7, 2004 with 7,983 votes, Leon Guerrero advanced to the general election.
+Leon Guerrero ran for re-election into the 28th Guam Legislature in 2004.
+After placing fourth in the Democratic primary election on September 7, 2004, with 7,983 votes, Leon Guerrero advanced to the general election.
 Leon Guerrero was elected into the 28th Guam Legislature, placing 14th and garnering 14,853 votes in the general election on November 2, 2004.
 During this term she authored 27 bills, 9 of which became public laws.
-As a senator in the 28th Guam Legislature.

-Legislative accomplishments

-Lou Leon Guerrero authored the public law which created the Healthy Futures Fund, which currently funds medical care and cancer research in Guam.
-In addition, she introduced and secured the passage of the Natasha Protection Act, which regulates public smoking.

-Business career
+Business and non-profit career

 In 2007, Leon Guerrero was honored as Guam's Small Business Administration's Women in Business Champion.
 She then attended Pacific Coast Banking School at the University of Washington, graduating from its program in 2009.
-Succeeding her father and her brother, Leon Guerrero is the Chairwoman of the Board, Chief Executive Officer and President of the Bank of Guam.
+Succeeding her father and her brother, Leon Guerrero is the chairwoman of the board, chief executive officer and president of the Bank of Guam.

 In August 2011, she was appointed director of the BankGuam Holding Company, and is also a director at Teleguam Holdings, LLC.
 Leon Guerrero was deemed Guam’s 2010 Executive of the Year by Guam Business Magazine.